grcjamezz/gridcoinweb/README.md

 * css/bootstrap.min.css - [bootstrap](http://getbootstrap.com)
 * js/jquery.min.js - [jquery](https://jquery.com)

+**gridcoinweb** is developed independently from gridcoin and is not an official gridcoin project.

-This software is provided free and with no warrantee - users accept all risk of using it.
+This software is provided free and with no warranty - users accept all risk of using it.